firstcontributions/first-contributions/README.md

 ```
 git clone https://github.com/this_is_you/first-contributions.git
 ```
 The copied url will contain your GitHub username at `this_is_you`.
-This step copies the contents of your forked repository first-contributions to your computer.
-For PC, this will likely make a folder in the C:\Users\your_computer_user_name folder.
+This step copies the contents of your forked repository `first-contributions` to your computer.
+For PC, this will likely make a folder in the `C:\Users\your_computer_user_name folder`

 ## Create a branch